open-devsecops/open-devsecops.github.io/docs/course/topic-2-DevOps/chapter-3-containerization/lab/containerization-lab-2.md

 aws ecr describe-repositories
 ```

-**Create image repository if it doesn't exist:**
+**Create image repository if it doesn't exist**
 ```bash
 aws ecr create-repository --repository-name <repository-name>
 ```

 **Authenticate Docker Client to AWS ECR:**
-- Authenticate your Docker client to the AWS ECR service to enable pushing and pulling images.
+Authenticate your Docker client to the AWS ECR service to enable pushing and pulling images.

 ```bash
 aws ecr get-login-password | docker login --username AWS --password-stdin <shared-registry-url>
 ```
-- `<shared-registry-url>` can be found in the internal dashboard.
+`<shared-registry-url>` can be found in the internal dashboard.

 **Tag and Push Your Docker Image:**
-- Tag your local Docker image with the ECR repository URI
+Tag your local Docker image with the ECR repository URI

 ```bash
 docker tag my-app <shared-registry-url>/<repository-name>
 ```

-- After tagging, push your Docker image to the AWS ECR repository
+After tagging, push your Docker image to the AWS ECR repository

 ```bash
 docker push <shared-registry-url>/<repository-name>
 ```